 What advantage does your protocol offer compared to other techniques?

-:
+Chen Chen: Acupotomy can be performed in conjunction with conservative treatment.
+Acupotomy is a less invasive surgery than arthroscopy.
+Ultrasound-guided acupotomy can be used to visualize muscle and fascial lesions in real-time, allowing complete identification of the relative anatomy and the lesions，improving the accuracy and safety of acupotomy.

 How will your findings advance research in your field?

 Enter author name: Click here if you choose this question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 50 or fewer words.